22 Jul How a Free Consultation Can Help You Find the Right Lawyer

 A “preliminary consultation,” or “free consultation” as they are often labeled, is a service offered by some law firms that allow you to have one on one time with your potential divorce lawyer before making a decision to hire them for your case.
 A good preliminary consultation is free, so you can scope out how an attorney “feels” with little risk.
 But even if you have to pay a small rate, it’s usually better to pay for a first meeting and scope out the situation than to put a lawyer on retainer or hand over a lot of billable hours without first determining if they are a good fit.

 At the Consultation

 At a preliminary consultation, you should have two primary goals in mind.
-First, you want to interact with your potential lawyer enough to see if they would be a good fit on a personal level, and see if you get along with the.
-You don’t have to be best friends, but it helps a lot to find a lawyer that you can talk to naturally and not tip toe around or feel like you don’t get along with on a personal level.
+First, you want to interact with your potential lawyer enough to see if they would be a good fit on a personal level and see if you get along with them.
+You don’t have to be best friends, but it helps a lot to find a lawyer that you can talk to naturally and not tiptoe around or feel like you don’t get along with on a personal level.
 To ascertain if your lawyer is a good match in this regard, just make sure to be yourself, and talk to them as much as you can in your consultation.

 The second goal you should have in mind when starting your initial free consultation is assuring yourself that your potential lawyer offers all of the services you value.
 Divorce can be a big field, and it’s a good idea to check and see if the lawyer you may go with offers a wide range of services that will fit your specific needs.
 Do a bit more research by reading other things on our site, and decide on exactly what you want to see from a potential lawyer as far as the services they can provide.
 Then, in your consultation, make sure your prospective lawyer meets all of these benchmarks.